moaz-shamim/reactJourney/12MegaBlog/QuickStart.md

 The concept introduced for this purpose is called "**services**."

-**In our approach we make a services `Class` Inside that Class we made a method that actually provide a functionality of services**
+***In our approach we make a services `Class` Inside that Class we made a method that actually provide a functionality of services***

-In services we make a `class`,Inside that class we create some methods and then export those methods into our application.
+* In services we make a `class`,Inside that class we create some methods and then export those methods into our application.
 What happens within the method is unknown to the application.
 Services simply inform the application about the available data and which methods to use.
 That's it.

-Now, I am talking to my Appwrite services or Firebase services or custom-made services.
+* Now, I am talking to my Appwrite services or Firebase services or custom-made services.
 Our application doesn't need to worry about this; it only interacts with the service class that we have created.
 If, in the future, I want to use services from a different service provider, we can easily switch by only changing the methods of our class.

-Here In this section we are creating the authentication services from our service provider appwrite.
+* Here In this section we are creating the authentication services from our service provider appwrite.

-We go to the documentation of Appwrite to find boilerplate code.
+* We go to the documentation of Appwrite to find boilerplate code.
 In our code, there are two major chunks.
 First, we have to set the endpoint and project ID from our environment variables.
 Then, we create an account.

-Now, as we dive to our project,
+## Now, as we dive to our project,

 I want to create a service here.
-We use Appwrite services, so we create a service folder named "appwrite" inside the source folder.
+We use Appwrite services, so we create a service folder named "**appwrite**" inside the source folder.
 Here, we create our first file as "auth/authService.js." we use file name as auth because we deal with the services like authentication here In future we deal with database related services so we name the file as our services.

-In "authService.js," we import our "conf" object that contains all the environment variables we use in our service.
+In "authService.js," we import our `conf` object that contains all the **environment variables** we use in our service.

 ```js
 import conf from "../conf/conf";
 ```

-Now, we move to the documentation.
+ ***Now, we move to the documentation.
 If I copy all the code from the documentation, then there is no issue, and all our work is done.
 So, why do we need to build a service?
-We always copy this code from the documentation.
+We always copy this code from the documentation.***

+### Subsection : ChatGPT

 Certainly!
 The line of code you're referring to is an import statement in JavaScript.
 It's used to bring in specific parts (modules or functions) from an external library or file.
 Let's break it down in easy language: